actsasrob/lircdo/README.md

 The IR emitter does not work for me if I use a 10K Ohm resister.
 If I use a lower Ohm resister the IR emitter works but less reliably.
 Instead I connect the wire from gpio pin (physical pin 11) to the middle leg of the PN2222 Transistor and bypass the resistor.

 Austin also includes a nice section to help troubleshoot issues with the IR emitter/receiver circuit and verify LIRC is working on the Raspberry Pi.
 I recommend testing using his instructions.
 You won't have to install/configure LIRC.
-I recommend you install the lircdo service using the instructions below which will install and configure LIRC.
+I recommend you first install the lircdo service using the instructions below which will install and configure LIRC.

 ### lircdo service